 You can choose to prepare a marathon running project by starting a to-do list, as many of us are used to.
 We have learned to make to-do lists as the first thing on a new project.
 But why do you choose the project and what should guide/drive you through the project?
 10 Motivational Tips to Prepare You For a Marathon is about your driving force and motivation to complete your marathon training project.

-Motivation in Prepare You For a Marathon Project
+Motivation To Prepare You For a Marathon

 Motivation is the key factor in succeeding with your marathon training goals.
 Through a long-running program, you need to maintain your immediate enthusiasm.
 There will be days of exuberant running joy and days when you rather would have stayed home on the couch.